-Key Audit Matter

-Credit risk: Impairment provisions in relation to Loans and advances to customers

-Loan loss provision- £ 97,000 (2021: £55,000)

-Refer to Notes 4; 6; 17 and 18 of the financial statements
+Key Audit Matter How our scope addressed this matter Credit risk in relation to impairment on loans and Our audit procedures included, but were not limited advances to customers to: Loan loss provision - £13k (2022: £32k) Refer to Notes 4; 6; 17 and 18 of the financial statements Control Testing: Assessing the design and implementation, and testing the operating effectiveness of the key controls operating at the Bank in relation to credit processes (loan origination and approval, loan redemptions, monitoring and provisioning).
 Credit risk is an inherently judgemental area due to the use of subjective assumptions and a high degree of estimation.
 IFRS 9 requires the Bank to recognise expected credit losses ("ECL") on financial instruments which involve significant judgement and estimates.
-The most significant areas where we identified greater levels of management judgement are:
+The most significant areas where we identified greater levels of management judgement are: Test of detail: We reviewed credit files in order to evaluate the appropriateness of staging and to verify the data used in the determination of PD and LGD assumptions for a sample of loans across all the credit risk stages (e.g. loans under watch lists and performing loans).
+Expected credit loss model In respect of the model used to determine the provision, with the assistance of our in-house credit modelling expert, we:

-- Model estimations Inherently judgemental modelling is used to estimate ECLs, particularly in determining Probabilities of Default ("PD") and Loss Given Default ("LGD"), including collateral valuations.
-The LGD assumption used in the model is the key driver of the ECL and is therefore the most significant judgemental aspect of the Bank's ECL modelling approach. - Macroeconomic scenarios The key economic variables and scenarios used in the model, particularly the severity and likelihood of the base and downturn economic scenarios that form part of the forward looking modelling of default rates and house price values and their impact on ECL.
+Key Audit Matter How our scope addressed this matter Model estimations - Inherently judgemental modelling is used to estimate ECLs, particularly in determining Probabilities of Default ("LGD"), including collateral valuations, if any.
+The LGD assumption used in the model is the key driver of the ECL and is therefore the most significant judgemental aspect of the Bank's ECL modelling approach.
+Macroeconomic scenarios - The key economic variables and scenarios used in the model, particularly the severity and likelihood of the base and downturn economic scenarios that form part of the forward-looking modelling of default rates and house price values and their impact on ECL.

-How our scope addressed this matter

-Our audit procedures included, but were not limited to: We assessed the design and implementation, and tested the operating effectiveness of the key controls operating at the Bank in relation to loan underwriting, monitoring and provisioning.

-In respect of the model used by management for their expected credit loss calculation under IFRS 9:

-- We considered the appropriateness of the methodology used by management and whether the related accounting policies have been appropriately accounted for and adequately disclosed in accordance with the applicable financial reporting framework; - We tested the completeness and accuracy of the loan portfolio applied to the model; - We challenged the suitability of key assumptions applied in determining probability of default and loss given default, including assessing the reasonableness and relevance of the external data used in the model based on our understanding of the Bank's portfolio; - We assessed the reasonableness and appropriateness of the scenario distribution used by the Bank in the ECL calculation by comparing it to similar lenders.

-Key Audit Matter

 The effect of these matters is that, as part of our risk assessment, we determined that the impairment of loans and advances to customers has a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole.

-How our scope addressed this matter

-- We independently recalculated the value of the collateral security for a sample of loans to align with current market value by using the House Price Index (HPI), and subsequently, applied the updated collateral valuation to the ECL model to assess the potential impact of such valuation to the ECL provision balance; - We performed stand back analysis to assess the overall adequacy of the ECL coverage.
-In performing this procedure, we considered the credit quality of the portfolio, performed analytical review procedures and performed benchmarking across similar banks considering both staging percentages and provision coverage ratios. - We reviewed credit files in order to evaluate the appropriateness of staging and to verify the data used in the determination of PD and LGD assumptions for a sample of loans across all the credit risk stages (e.g. loans under watch lists and performing loans); and - We performed independent recalculations of the ECL provision, including sensitivity analysis and benchmarked PD and LGDs against other similar banks to assess the appropriateness and reasonableness of the ECL provision.
+Considering the appropriateness and reasonableness of the methodology used by management; Challenging the appropriateness and reasonableness of key assumptions applied in determining probability of default, macro-economic scenario weightings and loss given default including the reasonableness of external data used in the provision model and check relevance of the data based on the understanding of the Bank's portfolio; Testing the completeness and accuracy of the loan portfolio applied to the model; Performing an independent recalculations of the ECL provision including sensitivity analysis and benchmarked PD and LGDs against other similar banks to assess the appropriateness and reasonableness of the ECL provision; Independently recalculating the value of the collateral security for a sample of loans to align with current market value by using the House Price Index (HPI), and subsequently, applied the updated collateral valuation to the ECL provision balance; and Performing a stand back analysis to assess the overall adequacy of the ECL coverage.
+In performing this procedure, we considered the credit quality of the portfolio, performed analytical review procedures and performed benchmarking across similar banks considering both staging percentages and provision coverage ratios; and Our observations Based on the work performed, we found the approach taken by the Bank in respect of ECL to be materially consistent with the requirements of IFRS 9 and determined that the credit risk in relation to impairment on loans and advances to customers is appropriate as at 31 December 2023.

-Our observations

-We found the approach taken by the Bank in respect of ECL to be materially consistent with the requirements of IFRS 9 and determined that the impairment provision in relation to loans and advances to customers is appropriate as at 31 December 2022.